timeplus-io/docs/docs/functions.md

 ### grok

 Extract value from plan text without using regular expression. e.g. `SELECT grok('My name is Jack.
 I am 23 years ago.','My name is %{DATA:name}.
-I am %{INT:age} ago.') as m` will get `["name":"Jack","age":"23"]` as the `m`.
+I am %{INT:age} years ago.') as m` will get `{"name":"Jack","age":"23"}` as the `m`.

 Please note all keys and values in the returned map is in string type.
-You can convert them to other type, e.g. `m['age']::int`
+You can convert them to other type, e.g. `(m['age'])::int`

 ## Logic